anonimResearcher/anonimResearcher.github.io/README.md

-## Dataset and files for submission "Accountability Gaps in the Fake Follower Market"
+## Dataset and files for anonymous review

 This dataset will be published on Kaggle in unanonymised form.
 We uploaded this anonymised version for reviewers.